 The safety of volunteers in any clinical study is always paramount; the partnership developing the human challenge model is working closely with the UK’s regulatory and ethics bodies to provide assurance that it is following established guidelines associated with clinical studies and that the design of the study minimises the risk of harm.
-The human challenge study will be reviewed by a specially convened ethics committee before any volunteers are enrolled and the Medicines and Healthcare products Regulatory Agency (MHRA), an exemplar globally of medicines and device regulation, will approve the study before it is conducted.
+The characterisation study received ethics approval from a specially convened Research Ethics Committee in February 2021 and the study will commence in H1 2021.

-Participants in the initial study will be carefully selected to exclude anyone with a characteristic that has been shown to increase the severity of COVID-19 infection.
-To sign up to be notified about any potential future COVID-19 challenge studies visit www.UKCovidChallenge.com.
+Participants in the initial characterisation study will be carefully selected to exclude anyone with a characteristic that has been shown to increase the severity of COVID-19 infection.

 The study will take place in a clinical facility that allows doctors to monitor volunteers 24 hours per day and have immediate receipt of medical care if required.
 Volunteers will be monitored for up to a year after receiving the virus, to ensure their long-term well-being.